By Dr. Mercola

 Astaxanthin is recognized as one of the most potent and exciting antioxidants to emerge, and is backed by extensive and compelling evidence.

-Extracted from marine algae, astaxanthin is what makes gives flamingos and salmon their pink coloring after eating the algae.
+Extracted from marine algae, astaxanthin is what gives flamingos and salmon their pink coloring after eating the algae.

 It's a member of the carotenoid family, which includes beta-carotene, lutein, lycopene, and zeaxanthin, just to name a few.